jacobsamo/Mixie/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in making Meally a better website.
+Thank you for your interest in making Mixie a better website.

 Due to me being a solo Dev Please make sure when writing code it is readable or commented properly so i can easily accept pull requests.
 Thank you in advance for you help.
 Look to [getting started](./GETTING_STARTED.md) for more information on how to get started.